TritonDataCenter/rfd/rfd/0055/README.md

 During the mount, we determine the `vfs_t` of the controlling mount.
 All of the namespaces on the controlling mount are copied into the namespace list (`vfs_nslist`) on the new mount.
 We take a `vfs_hold` for each namespace.
-We also update each of those namespaces to add a new mount entry into the namespace's `mntns_mounts` AVL tree, using the mountpoint vnode as the key.
+We also update each of those namespaces to add the new mount entry into the namespace's `mntns_mounts` AVL tree, using the mountpoint vnode as the key.

 A special consideration is that different namespaces can have different vfs's